Cultivating and empowering today’s youth with the tools necessary for a more desirable tomorrow

 To produce educated, responsible, socially, emotionally, financially independent, and culturally sensitive youth who will become tomorrow’s leaders

 Providing educational opportunities for underserved youth who lack the social, emotional, and financial support needed to achieve future success

-The Jarvis Gibson Foundation grew out of one man’s dedication to Cleveland’s youth
+The Jarvis Gibson Foundation grew out of one man’s dedication to Cleveland Area and Surrounding Suburbs' Youth

 Jarvis Gibson Sr. has been supporting Cleveland’s youth since 1998.

 Starting out as an assistant football coach at St. Peter Chanel High School, and later moving on to work as Head Coach at his alma mater, Cleveland South High School, Gibson began to develop relationships with the student athletes he worked with.
 He found that these young men were facing wide-ranging challenges off the field– home life, education, health, financial, psychological– and had needs in these areas that were going unmet.

 Gibson found this reflective of his own experience, growing up in a low-income neighborhood.
 But, he says, he’d had his mother and brother to insulate him from some of the hardships their family experienced, the two of them acting as an ‘umbrella’ to shield him and allow him to grow into his potential.
 In this spirit, Gibson sought to be that same ‘umbrella’ for the players in his charge, which prompted him to start exploring ways to support those young athletes– starting with academics.
 Gibson implemented a mentoring program and study tables for his players, helping them develop time management and study skills.
 This was the beginning of what would become the Beyond the Field Leadership Academy Mentorship program.